 Safety Harbor Montessori Academy is proud to acknowledge Office Manager Lydia Buening and Primary teacher Linda Boulton, who both joined us when the school first opened in 1995 and are still part of the SHMA team today.

-In addition, Athletics Coach John DiJohn, Associate Head of School Germaine DiJohn, Lower Elementary teacher Wendy Kindlespire, and Upper Elementary teacher Robinne Cooke joined Safety Harbor Montessori Academy in the first years of expansion and have had 20+ year careers at the school.
+In addition, Athletics Coach John DiJohn, Head of School Germaine DiJohn, Upper Elementary teacher Wendy Kindlespire, and Media Specialist Robinne Cooke joined Safety Harbor Montessori Academy in the first years of expansion and have had 20+ year careers at the school.

-15+ year veteran staff members are Director of Technology Richard Napolitano (2006), and Middle School teachers Meaghon Ross (2007) and Tom McLaughlin (2007).
+15+ year veteran staff members are Director of Technology Richard Napolitano (2006), Upper Elementary teacher Meaghon Ross (2007), and Primary teacher Stacey Kiser (2008).